|

 here.

-does not smell like a modern day perfume scent.
+True spikenard (nard) does not smell like a modern day perfume

-Sweet woody, earthy, spicy aroma with a touch of floral tones.
+Scent Profile: Sweet woody, earthy, spicy aroma with a touch of

 More information is available